 This educational fact sheet provides six quick tips for teaching your teens to be safety-minded passengers.

 The Center for Injury Research and Prevention (CIRP) at CHOP provides an evidence-based website called Teendriversource.org for teens, parents, policymakers and those that support and educate them.
 Get information on best practices for learning to drive, graduated driver licensing laws, and guiding teens during the risky early years of independent driving.
 Download teaching aids, fact sheets, research reports, and more.

 This quick-reference fact sheet illustrates the importance of laws requiring use of child restraints (such as boosters) to age 8 and rear seat placement up to age 13, as well as seat belt laws that cover all seating positions in a vehicle.

 Our educational videos, available in both English and Spanish, feature helpful tips and information about child passenger safety at any age.
-Watch the videos online or order a copy of our free DVD.

 Air bags can cause injuries to infants and young children seated in front of them.
 The information listed on the AAP site will help keep you and your children safe.